facebookresearch/hydra/website/docs/development/contributing.md

 For example:
  * `nox -s test_core` will test Hydra core on all supported Python versions
- * `nox -s lint` will lint the code in both Python 2 and Python 3.
+ * `nox -s lint` will lint the code, making sure it passes all automated style, correctness and formatting checks
  * `nox -s coverage` will run the code coverage tool

 ## NEWS Entries